-Shandong discusses his research in operations and supply chain management and the opportunities he has had during his PhD.
+Doctoral alumni Shandong discusses his research in operations and supply chain management and how he made the most of his PhD journey.

 Programme: PhD in Operations & Supply Chain Management

 Research topic: Real-time Labour Allocation in Retail Stores